 The Clinton administration largely let the Taliban be, while under Bush the Taliban made substantial gains from a complicated relationship dominated by a Unocal bid to build a strategically routed pipeline project.
 Even as human rights groups decried the Taliban’s misogynistic policies and the global public watched aghast at the destruction of the Buddhist statues at Bamiyan, the Bush administration was financially rewarding their new policy of erradication of the opium poppy.
 And in mid-May, 2001, Secretary of State Colin Powell announced a $43 million grant to Afghanistan.

-The increased reach of the expanding cane toad population made it impossible to ignore.
+~ 11.
+Yes.
+Problem ~ The increased reach of the expanding cane toad population made it impossible to ignore.
 It was everybody’s problem now as it pushed from its base in Queensland in a southerly direction.
 And to the west.

-The cane toad had pushed its luck too far and now had to go.
-Engineering a virus was considered, but it looks like the latest solution, proposed in the British journal Functional Ecology, is to train
+~ 12.
+The solution to the problems of the solution ~ The cane toad had pushed its luck too far and now had to go.
+Engineering a virus was considered, but it looks like the latest solution, proposed in the British journal Functional Ecology, is to train meat ants to eat the toads.
+The meat ant is immune to the cane toads' poison, and with the right encouragement might end their reign of terror.

 In its campaign to unseat the Taliban, the Bush administration joined forces with the Northern Alliance, who had been fighting the Taliban from the north of Afghanistan, hopefuly to install a just and peaceful regime in their place (fingers crossed, boys...)

-The meat ants have a reputation for aggression, making them ideal killers.
+~ 13.
+Potential pitfalls and problems with the solution to the problems with the previous solution ~ The meat ants have a reputation for aggression, making them ideal killers.
 The hope is that they will eradicate the cane toads without harming the long-suffering frogs.

-Abdul Rasool Sayyaf, who coordinated a massacre in the Kabul neighbourhood of Afshar; and Abdul Karim Khalili’s Wahdat faction, found by HRW to have wilfully killed civilians by firing indisciminately into Kabul in its battle against Sayyaf’s Ittihad faction.
+However, the Northern Alliance themselves had a diverse but consistent track record of extreme brutality, most of it directed at each other.
+Members in the alliance included Masood’s Jamiat forces, responsible for abduction and murder of Hazara civilians; the legendarily savage Pushtun Gul Agha Sherzai; the Uzbek warlord Rashid Dostum, famous for tying opponents to tank tracks; Abdul Rasool Sayyaf, who coordinated a massacre in the Kabul neighbourhood of Afshar; and Abdul Karim Khalili’s Wahdat faction, found by HRW to have wilfully killed civilians by firing indisciminately into Kabul in its battle against Sayyaf’s Ittihad faction.
 The Afghan women’s rights group RAWA declared they were fundamentalists, little better than the Taliban.
 By now it should be of little surprise that many of these individuals found their way into the next government, with Khalili a star pupil, becoming one of the two vice-Presidents.

-RAWA condemned the aid given to the Northern Alliance.
+~ 14.
+The solution to the problems with the new solution: ignore the problem (it worked so well the last time...) ~ “Might this be a mismatch between the invader and its newly invaded range, whereby the morphology, locomotor ability and/or behaviour of cane toads renders them vulnerable to a predator that poses little danger to native anurans?” p.1 RAWA condemned the aid given to the Northern Alliance.
 But the protests of this group that had battled for women’s rights for over twenty years was drowned out by the invading powers’ sudden interest in the rights of Afghan women and renewed insistence that they knew what was best for its population.

-“Could we exploit the vulnerability of these invasive toads to predatory ants, as a means to reduce toad populations in Australia?” p.9
+~ 15.
+The solution takes effect.
+No more problems? ~ “Could we exploit the vulnerability of these invasive toads to predatory ants, as a means to reduce toad populations in Australia?” p.9

 The combination of massive US military power and the Northern Alliance ensured that the Taliban were quickly routed and presumed gone for good.
-A government under friend of the CIA and
+A government under friend of the CIA and self-proclaimed puppet, Hamid Karzai, was established and Afghanistan was stabilised as much as a passive media required before Iraq became the world’s new worthy cause.

 It's safe to say only one thing's gong to die here

-“Fundamentally, predatory meat ants posed little danger to most of the native frogs we tested because the frogs are nocturnally active whereas the ants are primarily diurnal.
+~ 16.
+More wishful thinking about solutions to the problems that originated from the solution to the problem ~ “Fundamentally, predatory meat ants posed little danger to most of the native frogs we tested because the frogs are nocturnally active whereas the ants are primarily diurnal.
 Outside their activity period, frogs typically remain well-hidden.
 Thus, during times of ant activity (by day), frogs were safely ensconced in vegetation or shelters where ants (as open-habitat specialists) were unlikely to penetrate.
 In cases where ants and frogs came into contact, frogs generally moved away (often into the water, a safe refuge against ants) and thus, were unlikely to allow ants to approach close enough to attack.
 If seized, the native frogs were able to escape by leaping away” pp.7-8

-bypass a man increasingly seen as a relic from the Bush era.
+Gambling always seems less profligate when you use someone else's money.
+In many areas of Afghanistan sharia law was not eliminated.
+The war dragged on and the Taliban, along with other, more extreme Islamists, made a resurgence to escalate a war that has again sent civilians ducking for cover.
+The Obama administration expressed its dissatisfaction with Karzai’s stewardship, implying they would tinker with the government structure so as to bypass a man increasingly seen as a relic from the Bush era.
 Karzai, for his part, recently oversaw legislation that effectively permitted spousal rape, as a fundamentalist administration cemented itself to once again betray the aspirations of Afghans.
 Afghanistan is enveloped in a health crisis and the foreign intervention is massively unpopular, especially due to NATO airstrikes and their predictable civilian casualties.

-having capitulated to the maddeningly peristent and prominent view that such a strategy was a success in what was actually a thoroughly ethnically cleansed Iraq in 2007.
+~ 17.
+Predictable problems with the solution to the previous problems that had been created by the solution to problems previous to those ~ And when the ants get out of control, what then?
+A surge of course!
+In late March Obama announced plans for a surge in Afghanistan to quell the high levels of violence in a country that had been declared liberated by early 2002, having capitulated to the maddeningly peristent and prominent view that such a strategy was a success in what was actually a thoroughly ethnically cleansed Iraq in 2007.
 He also initiated the funding and armament of local militias, the “Afghan Protection Force”, drawing from the unemployed in Wardak province.
 Middle East expert Juan Cole’s response: “You wonder how long it will be before the Karzai government is engaged in firefights with them”

 ~ 18.
 Reconsidering how we choose our solutions ~

-"Professor Ian Lowe, an environmental scientist at Griffith University in Queensland, and president of the Australian Conservation Foundation, said the search for a magical biological bullet was absurd.'The delusion that you can have effective biological control still seems very strong in Australia.
+From The Guardian: "Professor Ian Lowe, an environmental scientist at Griffith University in Queensland, and president of the Australian Conservation Foundation, said the search for a magical biological bullet was absurd.'The delusion that you can have effective biological control still seems very strong in Australia.
 People talk about managing environmental systems as if it's no more complex than managing a jam factory.
 We should have learned from the cane toad that the cure is often worse than the disease,' he said.”

-baulked at the idea of sending more forces to Afghanistan to stabilise a situation that is getting wildly out of control, and Obama’s switch of focus from Iraq to Afghanistan has prompted speculation that this will be his very own disastrous foreign military endeavour.
+Afghanistan has been conquered and reconquered again and again, yet has resisted all attempts to be taught what is best for it, from the USSR's satellite PDPA government to the mujahadeen to the Taliban to the Northern Alliance.
+And now a surge.
+People will still insist that things are better now that the Taliban are out of power, but picking between these regimes is as much use as picking your favourite flavour of poison.
+The people of Afghanistan don't want poison at all.
+NATO’s European contingent has baulked at the idea of sending more forces to Afghanistan to stabilise a situation that is getting wildly out of control, and Obama’s switch of focus from Iraq to Afghanistan has prompted speculation that this will be his very own disastrous foreign military endeavour.
 Any solution that fails to address grievances and power imbalances in Afghanistan, and that involves dumping a new set of saviours on its people without consulting them will not only fail, but create new forms of misery.
 Mother nature herself teaches us this.

-References for the cane toad project (and good luck with that) came from:
+THE END References for the cane toad project (and good luck with that) came from:

 Georgia Ward-Fear, Gregory P. Brown, Matthew J. Greenlees, Richard Shine, 'Maladaptive traits in invasive species: in Australia, cane toads are more vulnerable to predatory ants than are native frogs', Functional Ecology, March 2009, published online on 31 March 2009

-Guest contributor and Empress of Kabbalah; Missionary to Malawi
+No Mercy By Madonna Guest contributor and Empress of Kabbalah; Missionary to Malawi

 Give me the child.
 And then I'll consider letting your people live